 Snapshots and local knowledge like this are critical since we rarely have baselines to determine if jellyfish blooms are new, more frequent, or unchanged.

 “The idea that jellyfish are taking over the world—a jellygeddon—is a fairly contentious one,” says Brian Hunt, a Hakai professor of oceanography at the University of British Columbia.
 “There’s definitely good evidence that jellyfish are increasing in some places, but in others it’s probably more a case that jellyfish are in the public eye.
 So people are more aware of them, which is giving this false impression of increase.”

-Around Calvert Island in recent years, Hakai scientists have documented massive blooms of moon jellyfish (Aurelia aurita), including the same spot where Colton’s father photographed a bloom.
+Around Calvert Island , Hakai scientists have documented massive blooms of moon jellyfish (Aurelia aurita) in recent years, including the same spot where Colton’s father photographed a bloom.
 Scientists still don’t fully understand what triggers jellyfish blooms.
 Rising ocean temperatures and overfishing are two potential factors.
-Human infrastructure could play another role.
-Hard surfaces, like docks and other human-built structures, provide an ideal spot where tiny, anemone-like jelly polyps can attach during a jellyfish’s juvenile phase.
+Human infrastructure also plays a role.
+Hard surfaces, like docks and other human-built structures, provide an ideal spot where tiny, anemone-like polyps attach during the jellyfish’s juvenile phase.

 Once they grow into adults, it can be difficult to determine how many jellyfish are in an area.
 Along with conventional studies that use nets, Hakai scientists have turned to the skies.